MicrosoftDocs/winrt-api/windows.devices.pointofservice/linedisplaycapabilities_supporteddescriptors.md

 # Windows.Devices.PointOfService.LineDisplayCapabilities.SupportedDescriptors

 ## -description
-Indicates the number of descriptors supported by the line display.
+Gets the number of descriptors supported by the line display.

 ## -property-value
 The number of descriptors supported by the line display.
 A value of zero indicates that the line display does not support descriptors.